Human

 Freestanding Human figures can range in size from small amulets to large-scale poles several feet high.
 As amulets, they are often a guardian symbol whereas the larger human figures can represent a welcoming figure.
 Human-like personifications of the sun and wind are common in Northwest Coast artwork as well.

-Indigenous artwork on the Pacific Northwest Coast often incorporates figures and animals that ...
+2000 Indigenous artwork on the Pacific Northwest Coast often incorporates figures and animals tha...

-Indigenous artwork on the Pacific Northwest Coast often incorporates figures and animals that are related to crest symbols.
+2000 Indigenous artwork on the Pacific Northwest Coast often incorporates figures and animals that are related to crest symbols.
 Crests have been passed down through families and have varying meanings depending on the context and association with a nation, clan, or family.
 The figures depicted in contemporary Northwest Coast Indigenous artwork also have varying meanings but there are some common characteristics from a range of sources, including oral histories and artist descriptions.
-Human fi...
+Frog is...

 $8,000.00